GaloisInc/grift/README.md

 Nothing to run, this is a library.

 ## Current status
-Encoding/decoding are complete for the base ISA (RV32I).
+Encoding/decoding are complete for the base ISA and M extension (RV32IM/RV64IM).